 Building the connection between patent cost and value

-We understand that patenting strategy functions within tight budget constraints; and that any increase in expenditure needs to be justified.
+We understand that budget management plays a key role in patenting strategy.
+Tight budget constraints and any increase in expenditure needs to be justified.
 Cipher gives you the ability to analyse historic and projected costs.
 And using industry accepted financial models, it provides you with the evidence required to justify budgets by reference to mitigation of exposure to patent risk.

 “9% of patent budgets are being invested in analysis to communicate the strategic benefit of portfolios.
 This investment is critical where, on average, 4.5% of revenues can be exposed to third party patent claims.”

 The capability that has helped us the most from a budget and spend standpoint is being able to demonstrate how we compare to competitors and others in our space and benchmark against what they’re spending on their patents.
 I can see how accurate Cipher is by comparing it to our own costs.

 Bob Pechman, Chief Intellectual Property Counsel, Seagate Technology

 How do I know whether the patent budget is being sensibly allocated?

 The Cipher Optimisation Model provides a rational basis for identifying areas of over- and under- stocking.
 By creating a repeatable model, your patenting strategy can be recalibrated as business requirements and competitive landscapes change.